lanl/PyBNF/docs/config_keys.rst

 ``burn_in = int``
   Don't sample for this many iterations at the start, to let the system equilibrate.
 Default: 10000 ``output_hist_every = int``
   Every x samples (i.e every x*sample_every iterations), save a historgram file for each variable, and the credible interval files, based on what has been sampled so far.
-Regardless, we also output the histograms at the end of the run.
+Regardless, we also output these files at the end of the run.
 Default: 100
 ``hist_bins = int``
   Number of bins used when writing the histogram files.
 Default: 10 ``credible_intervals = n1 n2 n3``